 |DEWALT DCF883M2||1,560 in-lb||3.4 LBS|

 |Ryobi P261 One+||3,600 in-lb||3.4 LBS|

-From a rusty bolt to ones that simply do not want to shift.
-The latest cordless impact wrenches are designed exactly for these situations and use powerful batteries with a large amount of torque.
+From a rusty bolt to ones that simply don’t want to shift.
+The latest cordless impact wrenches are designed exactly for these situations and use powerful batteries with a plenty of torque.
 Unlike the corded or air tool alternatives, you are able to move around freely without the restriction of a cord yet still have all the power needed.

-Be sure to check whether the tool you purchase has various socket sets included as this will help you tackle all the different types of bolts.
+Ensure that the wrench you purchase has various socket sets included as this will help you tackle all the different types of automotive bolts.

 If maximum torque is what you require, this impact wrench is the best option.
 It has an impressive 13,200 in-lb of torque, which is more than enough for automotive use.

-Features of the Ingersoll Rand W7150-K2 Impact Wrench include:
+Other features of the Ingersoll Rand W7150 K2 include: